han-cai/rlb-dp/README.md

-## Reinforcement Learning to Bid in Display Advertising
+## Real-time Bidding with Reinforcement Learning in Display Advertising